Adorism/pew_w68_media_literacy_insights/README.md

 ## Key Insights
 You may have guessed it by now: the most significant demographic facet of this dataset in matters related to navigating media concerning the pandemic is educational level!
-As years of education went up, the likelihood that a person might believe the consipracy theory portrayed in "Plandemic" went down.
+As years of education went up, the likelihood that a person might believe the conspiracy theory portrayed in "Plandemic" went down.
 <br>
 <br>
 ![Plandemic True](./images/image3.png)<br><br>

-A respondant's education level was also likely to influence answers to other important questions. <br><br>
+A respondent's education level was also likely to influence answers to other important questions. <br><br>
 1: How closely have you been following news about the outbreak of the coronavirus strain known as COVID-19?
 <br>
 <br>